reindeersAllTheWay/CourseraGettingAndCleaningDataPeerAssignment/Codebook.md

         names(TidyData)<-gsub("gravity", "Gravity", names(TidyData))
 ```

-### 7. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
+### 7. From the labelled data set, create a second,independent tidy data set with the average of each variable for each activity and each subject.
 - `FinalData` (180 rows, 88 columns) is created by sumarizing `TidyData` taking the means of each variable for each activity and each subject, after groupped by subject and activity.
 - Export `FinalData` into `FinalData.txt` file.
 ```R